RARowe/group_me_bot/README.md

 ```
 Setting Up Callback Server (for an echo bot)
 ------------
 See [this page](https://dev.groupme.com/tutorials/bots) for groupme.com JSON response details.
+For some reason, the responses are currently slow.
+Using TCPServer to make this work.
+If someone would like to shed a better way to do it, feel free to make a change.

 ```ruby
 # bot- Reference to GroupMe Bot